mertbagt/XP_Gained/README.md

 ## Alias Commands

+xphelp - lists out plugin commands in the mud client.

 xpstart - Starts a one hour timer.
 This also resets the aggregated xp totals from any prior uses of the timer and begins collecting a new aggregation.

 xpstop - Halts the timer.

 Sec 6 todos:

-   add help aliases

   add graphical examples